-I'm still pretty new to this whole freelance thing, and I'd love to establish a small network of people/companies/agencies with whom I collaborate with on a regular to semi-regular basis.
+I'm still pretty new freelance, and I'd love to establish a small network of people, companies, and agencies with whom I collaborate with on a regular to semi-regular basis.
 I believe that continuity is an important (although not essential) ingredient to creating the best work.
-There's a certain level of honesty, trust and fluidity that serves as a healthy foundation to create the best work upon.
-This approach also keeps me designing more instead of writing emails, networking, selling myself, not getting paid by rando/ unknown clients, etc. etc.
+There's a certain level of honesty, trust and fluidity achieved through continuity that serves as a healthy foundation to create the best work upon.
+This approach also keeps me designing more instead of writing emails, networking, selling myself, not getting paid by random/ unknown clients, etc. etc.

 As I've gone freelance, I'm going to undoubtedly find myself with a lot of free time.
-In that free-time, while I'll be able to keep myself busy with my own projects, its fun to mix things up.
-In general, the people I hope to work with won't be decided based on budget, big audiences, or 'prestige'– I ultimately want to continue expanding my horizons.
-I really hope to work with people with different skill-sets to create an output we couldn't have achieved independently.
+While I'll be able to keep myself busy with personal projects, its fun to mix things up with others.
+In general, the people I hope to work with won't be decided based on budget, exposure, etc– I ultimately want to continue expanding my horizons.
+I really hope to work with people of different skill-sets to create an output we couldn't have achieved independently.
 How much of this work I can take on of course is going to be a balance I'll have to sort out, but I hope for this to be a substantial chunk of my time.
 At the end of the day, I'm ideally looking for projects that are with good people, sounds fun and I have an opportunity to positively influence design of the project.

 I'm also actively seeking out a photo agency to help me expand my network, reach, and to facilitate photo-related projects (books, shows, etc).
 At the moment, the photo world is entirely new to me, so I have few connections and limited understanding of how it all works.
-That being said, I'm also not looking for representation to get commercial/client type work– photography is it's own independent thing that I want to keep from being compromised by 'clients'.
-My design is for others, my photography is art for myself (and whoever else happens to gain enjoyment out of it).
+That being said, I'm also not looking for representation to get commercial/client type work (unless it fits some rather specific criteria).
+Photography is it's own independent thing that I want to keep from being compromised by too much exterior direction, so shooting for others would have to be on my own terms... which I realize makes things difficult.
+Basically for me: design is for use by others, and photography is art for myself (and whoever else gains enjoyment out of it).